PoCo: Agentic Proof-of-Concept Exploit Generation for Smart Contracts: Experimental Methodology

 \subsubsection{Properties}

-Our goal is to evaluate whether the proof-of-concept (PoC) exploits generated by \tool are both executable and logically correct.
+Our goal is to evaluate whether the proof-of-concept exploits generated by \tool are both executable and logically correct.
 To automatically assess the first, the PoC exploit is added to a smart contract project codebase and compiled.
-For the second, the exploit is executed against the corresponding security patch, see \autoref{subsec:rq2-methodology}.
+For the second, the exploit is executed against the corresponding security patch, see Section~\ref{subsec:rq2-methodology}.

-Achieving both requires a dataset with specific, advanced properties.
-Each entry in the dataset must contain: \begin{enumerate} \item Real-world audit cases describing the presence and nature of the vulnerability. \item The corresponding vulnerability patch, either as part of the audit report or as a pull request link. \item The corresponding smart contract project source code. \item An executable configuration with testing, for Foundry. \end{enumerate}
+Achieving both requires a dataset with specific properties.
+Each entry in the dataset must contain: \begin{enumerate} \item Real-world audit cases describing the presence and nature of the vulnerability. \item The corresponding vulnerability patch, either as part of the audit report or as a pull request link. \item The corresponding smart contract project source code. \item An executable Foundry project configuration, including test cases. \end{enumerate}